Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Among the qualified hitters in MLB, his batting average ranks 30th, his on-base percentage ranks 55th, and he is 20th in the league in slugging.
+- Among qualifying hitters, he ranks 28th in batting average, while his on-base percentage ranks 49th and he is 17th in slugging.

-- In 70.1% of his 127 games this season, Riley has picked up at least one hit.
-He's also had 42 multi-hit games.

-- In 37.8% of his games this year, Riley has had at least one RBI.
-He's picked up more than one in 16.5% and driven in three or more of his team's runs in six contests.
+- Riley has driven in a run in 49 games this season (38.3%), including 21 games with more than one RBI (16.4%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.